Yohann76/Solotext/docs/roadmap.md

 - Add administrator board (with user list section )
 - Count API call perplexity by user

-- Improve history analyse (small card, and color from analysis, add nbr sentence in card)

 - Create "is_test" in sentance database for get information test (boolean t/f)

-- Add analyse status in database (and define different status validation in model)
+- Update anaalyse status in worker (from analysis model validation)
     - Waiting for process
     - Insufficient user credit
     - Sentence segmentation in progress